 According to the Board's Work Plan, the Chair of the Board is responsible for ensuring that the Board's work is evaluated each year in a systematic and structured process designed to develop the Board's work forms and effectiveness.
-For 2009, the evaluation was conducted by holding interviews and discussions between the Chair of the Board and individual directors, with subsequent reporting to and discussions with the entire Board.
+In 2010 the evaluation has been made by each board member completing a written questionnaire, which are then compiled by the chair to form the basis for subsequent reporting to and discussion in the whole board.